arnoo/angelspie/README.md

 ## Command line use

-I have this bound to Super+Left in my desktop environment:
+I have this bound to Super+Right in my desktop environment:
 `pipenv run hy angelspie.hy --load=${HOME}/.config/angelspie/00-screen-conf.as --eval='(my-tile "right")'`
 which will tile the active window right